Our answer to this is an emphatic NO

 There are lots of reasons why we don’t recommend attempting to feed snowy owls, or using mice to bait them for photography.

 The owls don’t need it

 They are accustomed to hunting for their own food.
 These birds are predators, and in the vast majority of cases are in perfectly good health.
-They are perfectly capable of finding their own food.
-The notion that snowy owls routinely starve wintering down here is a myth, refuted by years of research.
+They are fully capable of finding their own food.
+The notion that snowy owls routinely starve while wintering down here is a myth, refuted by years of research.
 You’ll rarely see them hunting in daytime not because they are sick or unable to find food, but because – like most owls – they prefer to hunt at night.

 Mice could carry pathogens or chemicals the owls could be sensitive to